UCF/Athena-Framework/docs/getting-started/install.md

  └── js/
 </code></pre>

-### Cloud.Typography Premium Font Configuration
+### Cloud.typography Premium Font Configuration

+While Athena provides fallback webfonts out-of-the-box, the preferred font families for Athena are only available via the <a href="http://www.typography.com/cloud/welcome/">Cloud.typography service</a>.
+Athena users are responsible for creating their own Cloud.typography accounts and maintaining their subscriptions to the service.

 The sans-serif font family used in Athena is **Gotham**.
-Gotham can be installed in your project via the <a href="http://www.typography.com/cloud/welcome/">Cloud.typography service.</a>

 #### Gotham Licensing for the Web